microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 ```

 ### Configuration
 Passive health check settings are specified on the cluster level in `Cluster/HealthCheck/Passive` section.
-Alternatively, they can be defined in code via the corresponding types in [Yarp.ReverseProxy.Abstractions](xref:Yarp.ReverseProxy.Abstractions) namespace mirroring the configuration contract.
+Alternatively, they can be defined in code via the corresponding types in [Yarp.ReverseProxy.Configuration](xref:Yarp.ReverseProxy.Configuration) namespace mirroring the configuration contract.

 Passive health checks require the `PassiveHealthCheckMiddleware` added into the pipeline for them to work.
 The default `MapReverseProxy(this IEndpointRouteBuilder endpoints)` method does it automatically, but in case of a manual pipeline construction the [UsePassiveHealthChecks](xref:Microsoft.AspNetCore.Builder.ProxyMiddlewareAppBuilderExtensions) method must be called to add that middleware as shown in the example below.